About

 How I work

 When AI is involved, I care less about demos and more about whether the system can be trusted.
-I build the surrounding harnesses, evaluation loops, and engineering constraints that turn agent behavior into something teams can actually operate and improve.
+I build the surrounding harnesses, evaluation loops, observability, and engineering constraints that turn agent behavior into something teams can actually operate and improve.

 Toolbox